plushmonkey/monkeybot/README.md

-#Really bad screen bot for Hyperspace center.
+#Continuum Screen Bot

 ##Requirements
 - Opaque large radar.
 - Windowed mode.
-640x480 and 800x600 work best.
+640x480 and 800x600 only.
 - Constant window focus.
 - Default brightness settings.
 - Default keybindings.

 ##Running
+- Rename one of the conf files to bot.conf
 - Make sure Multi-Fire Starts On is checked in View -> Options -> Other if you want multi-fire.
 - Sometimes the keys will stick after closing the bot.
 Just press left, right, up, down, and control to fix it.
-- Put (public) in Hyperspace folder if you want to use a turret with the bot.
+- Put (public) in the zone folder if you want to use a turret with the bot.
 - The bot will need to be restarted if you change items that adjust energy.
 - You can run the bot in a virtual machine if you want to be able to still use the computer normally.